 Click here to see a list of all my posts for the NJ News Commons.

-In my senior year of college at Rutgers University, a few friends and I decided to start our own student-focused, digital-first investigative journalism publication in New Brunswick, NJ.
-We saw it as an answer to what we felt was a general lack of journalistic passion and muckraking verve coming out of the university’s paper of record, the Daily Targum, for which all of us had worked or written for at some point.
+In my senior year at Rutgers University, a few friends and I decided to start our own student-focused, digital-first investigative journalism publication in New Brunswick, NJ.
+We saw it as an answer to what we felt was a general lack of journalistic passion and muckraking verve coming out of the university’s campus newspaper, for which all of us had worked or written at some point.

 We launched a small crowdfunding campaign, raised a little more than $500 for web hosting and minor start-up expenses, and before we knew it, Muckgers (muckraking + Rutgers) was born.
 Click here to watch our sad-but-earnest Kickstarter video.
 Shortly after we launched, Muckgers was awarded a 2013 Grow and Strengthen micro-grant in the amount of $4,000.